rupeshbug/systemforge/README.md

 Later, the system can be extended with:

+- stronger auth and access control around lead data
+- signed session tokens instead of raw IDs in the URL
+- automated tests for routing, persistence, and review flows
 - automatic retry policies
 - idempotent action execution
 - scheduled resume/recovery jobs
 - duplicate event protection
 - onboarding or booking actions after approval
 - multi-channel lead ingestion
+- Temporal or another workflow engine for longer-running orchestration